 *.
 Barbara Steele.
 This was her breakout role, which is odd in some ways.
 She was apparently a total pain in the ass on set and Bava never worked with her again.
 Nevertheless, she went on to be typecast as a horror queen.
 The role really works for her, allowing her to be both virgin and whore, the beautiful and pure Katia and the diseased Asa.
 Pauline Kael thought she made “evil and good all but indistinguishable” (while also saying that “in both roles, she looks like Jaqueline Kennedy in a trance”).
 Lucas picks up on this as well in his commentary, calling the character of Asa one of the first female movie monsters, a figure that both attracts and repels.
 I wonder if this is an Italian thing.
 Note that jeweled crucifix shining out of Katia’s cleavage, or the effect of her face aging so suddenly.

 *.
 The visual effects are excellent.
 As I said earlier, Bava could do a lot with a little.
-The brilliant resurrection of Asa reminded me of the creature reassembling itself in Hellraiser, and it was apparently all done with foodstuffs (rice, poached eggs for eyes, etc.).
+The brilliant resurrection of Asa reminded me of Frank reassembling himself in Hellraiser, and it was apparently all done with foodstuffs (rice, poached eggs for eyes, etc.).
 About the only time the effects really misfire is when the Prince falls into the fireplace and there’s a weak double exposure.
 But perhaps he’s evaporating?
 Later in the same scene there’s no sign of his body.

 *.
 The script may have been written on the fly, and I don’t think it’s terribly good.
 As an experiment, I watched the whole movie once with the sound turned off and enjoyed it just as much.
 The violence still has the power to shock and the whole thing has a pulp craziness to it that has proven timeless.
 More than fifty years later it continues to speak to us of ends and beginnings.